Oprah's OWN network gets ad premium for Armstrong confession

 "We are seeing the premiums" on ad rates, he said, but declined to provide specific figures.

 The network is giving priority to advertisers who have bought time on the show in the past and those that will also commit to other shows, he said.
-Ongoing OWN sponsors include General Motors Co (GM.N), Target Corp (TGT.N), and Kellogg Co (K.N).
+Ongoing OWN sponsors include General Motors Co, Target Corp, and Kellogg Co .

 OWN scored some of its biggest audiences with Winfrey's celebrity interviews.
 Her March 2012 talk with Whitney Houston's daughter shortly after the singer's sudden death drew 3.5 million viewers.
 Singer Rihanna's appearance in August 2011 grabbed 2.5 million viewers.